-- 2.6.b.
-Faculty members certified in critical care medicine by a member board of the ABMS or a certifying board of the AOA must be available for consultation and collaborative management of critically ill patients. ^(Core) - 2.7.
-Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)
+- 2.6.a.
+Physicians certified in critical care through a member board of the ABMS or AOA must be available for consultation and collaborative management of critically-ill patients who require care from the regional anesthesia and acute pain medicine team (Core) - 2.7.
+Faculty Responsibilities

+Faculty members must be role models of professionalism.
+(Core) - 2.7.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
+(Core)